kylrmoore/learning_git/README.md

 git push origin feature              # Push to the 'feature' branch git pull                             # Create a pull request
                                      # Head over to github and have the request approved
+git branch -d feature                # Be sure to delete your local branch after merging
 ```
 Branching is a way to work on a feature without disturbing others who may be
 working on the same branch as you.
 So what we can do is create a new branch where